vittorioexp/ywti-j2ee-webapp-project/README.md

 Java EE project example
 =====

-This repository is a Java EE project example that interacts with a [PostgreSQL DBMS](https://www.postgresql.org/) via [JDBC](https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/).
-The front end of the web application was built using HTML, CSS and Javascript.

 Welcome to this repository, which contains a Java EE project that showcases how to interact with a [PostgreSQL](https://www.postgresql.org/) database management system (DBMS) using [JDBC](https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/).
 The front end of the web application was built using HTML, CSS, and JavaScript.
 This project serves as a useful example for those looking to gain a better understanding of how to connect to and query a database using Java.